-For the purpose of energy saving, the status quo approach Neuro-E will offload all the DNN computations to the cloud or collaborator, as discussed earlier, the end-user equipment therefore only needs to shoulder the energy consumption required for communication (i.e., input transmission and result receiving), that is, 0.06 Joule and 0.26 Joule for edge-only and cloud-only approaches, respectively.
-The mobile energy consumption in MEC-based and D2D-based collaborative scenarios are illustrated in Figure 12 and Figure 13.
+For the purpose of energy saving, the status quo approach Neuro-E will offload all the DNN computations to the cloud or collaborator, as discussed earlier, the enduser equipment therefore only needs to shoulder the energy consumption required for communication (i.e., input transmission and result receiving), that is, 0.06 Joule and 0.26 Joule for edge-only and cloud-only approaches, respectively.
+The mobile energy consumption in MEC-based and D2D-based collaborative scenarios are illustrated in Figs. 12 and 13.

 In contrast, with our proposed offloading algorithm, users need to pay some energy for DNN inference on the mobile Web browser.
-But it can still bring considerable energy savings, about 66.91% on average compared to the self-contained approach for MEC-based scenario (i.e., 62.70%, 86.45%, 64.52%, and 53.97% energy savings, for the AlexNet, VGGNet-16, ResNet-32, and MobileNet-V1, respectively).
+But it can still bring considerable energy savings, about 66.91 percent on average compared to the self-contained approach for MEC-based scenario (i.e., 62.70, 86.45, 64.52, and 53.97 percent energy savings, for the AlexNet, VGGNet-16, ResNet-32, and MobileNet-V1, respectively).